 Eminem is a soldier.
-Soldiers take orders and blindly go to the battlefield while Captains give orders at the safety of their air conditioned bunkers.
+Soldiers take orders and blindly go to the battlefield while Captains give orders from the safety of their air-conditioned bunkers.
 Eminem expresses that he had no control over the feuds that were going on.
 He was merely a soldier caught in the crossfire.

 Eminem had a brief feud with Benzino the rapper.
 Benzino released “Pull Ya Skirt Up” and Eminem responded with “Bully”, “The Sauce” and “Nail The Coffin”, and Benzino was never affiliated with Eminem again.
 However, when the dust settled Benzino was a few ticks popular than he was before and Em was left with a black mark on his career.

 Eminem is a lyrical genius.
 Possible, there’s no one who can outdo him a lyrical rap battle.
 He is aware and confident of that fact.
-However, he regrets having associating his ‘crew’ and friends in his battles, even though he had control over them.
-Eminem is the leader of Shady Records and his crew includes D12, Yelawolf, Slaughterhouse and included artists like Obie Trice and 50 Cent.
-Eminem is required to set an example to them, because if he goes into battle, the rest of the crew would follow him like toy soldiers.
+However, he regrets having to associate his ‘crew’ and friends in his battles, even though he had control over them.
+Eminem is the leader of Shady Records and his crew includes D12, Yelawolf, Slaughterhouse, and included artists like Obie Trice and 50 Cent.
+Eminem is required to set an example to them because if he goes into battle, the rest of the crew would follow him like toy soldiers.